Glossary

 Microllam

 Laminated Veneer Lumber (LVL).
 High strength beams produced from stress graded veneers.
 Manufactured in 1-3/4″ thick billets with grain parallel to primary load axis.
-For high load, long span applications.
+For high-load, long-span applications.

 Moisture Content